Stop Smoking Before and After Cosmetic Surgery

 • Therapy: Therapy, in its many forms, can help if you’re planning to quit smoking.
 Hypnosis, psychotherapy, group therapy, and self-help programs have all been successful in helping smokers quit their habit.

 If this article hasn’t convinced you to quit, consider all the harmful effects of tobacco smoking on your body.
-If you’re planning to have cosmetic surgery soon, take this as an opportunity to quit smoking for good and restore your healthy smoke-free body.
+If you’re planning to have cosmetic surgery, take this as an opportunity to quit smoking for good and repair your body.

-If you can’t QUIT you will certainly have to STOP Smoking for a long while if you want surgery.
+If you can’t QUIT you will certainly have to STOP Smoking for a prolonged time if you want surgery.

 Further Reading and Medical Resources